k9mail/k9mail-docs/docs/en/current/settings/account.md

 messages instead of moving them to a trash folder.

 **Note:** This setting is not available for POP3 accounts.

-## Storage
-### Storage location
-This setting lets you choose whether to store email for the selected account using internal storage or external storage (SD card).

 ## Notifications
 Here you can specify whether and how you want to be notified of certain events.